dkotschessa/faker_airtravel/README.rst

-faker_vehicle
+airtravel
 =============

 faker_airtravel is a provider for the `Faker`_ Python package, and a fork of https://github.com/fcurella/faker_vehicle.
 Thanks to it's maintainer.

-It provides vehicle related fake data for testing purposes:
+It provides airtravel related fake data for testing purposes:

 This will provide travel related "fake" data for testing purposes.  (i.e. the data is fake, but the airport codes/names are real).